jeffhuang4704/vulasset/NVSHAS-8534-block-storage-class.md

 ## Section 3: Admission Controller behavior

 Workloads and PVCs are distinct resources that can be created independently.
 If a workload is created before a PVC, the associated pod will remain in a Pending status until the PVC is ready.

 However, in this scenario, Kubernetes will not notify the Admission Controller for validation, nor will any create or update events be triggered.
 Consequently, there is no opportunity to validate the content of the PVC.

 This presents a challenge for us as we aim to restrict the creation of the workload.

+This behavior has been tested on Kubernetes versions 1.21, v1.28, and v1.29.

 ## Section 4: Proposal plan

+To
 Add a new criteria, "certain storage classname usage" Describe the plan... remember the validation request which has the storageclass criteria